Tinche/incant/docs/index.md

 _incant_ is also fully type-annotated for use with Mypy and smart editors.

 The [Tutorial](tutorial.md) contains a walkthough and some real-life use cases of _incant_.

-An easy way to remember the difference between `invoke` and `incant` - `incant` is more magical, like a magical incantation.

 If you're coming from a _pytest_ background, _incant_ dependency factories are roughly equivalent to _pytest_ fixtures.